MiguelPerezI/K-Dimensional-blade.../README.md

 ## Introduction

 Yes, I know you can download Blender and quickly design 3D objects.
-And yes, I’m aware of powerful libraries in Python o
+And yes, I’m aware of powerful libraries in Python or C++ like NumPy, SciPy, Eigen, CGAL, and OpenMesh.

 But this isn’t about that.

-This is my personal geometric and topological sandbox — a "coding diary" where I experiment with abstract math ideas for
+This is my personal geometric and topological sandbox — a "coding diary" where I experiment with abstract math ideas for fun and exploration.
+It’s a space for recreational mathematics: What happens when a dodecahedron moves through 3D or even 4D hyperbolic space?
+How can we build intuitive tools for understanding the geometry of complex surfaces?

 Like a chemist tinkering in their lab, I use this toolkit to model, test, and visualize higher-dimensional constructs.
-T
+The goal isn’t production code — it’s clarity, curiosity, and a deepening of geometric intuition.

 ---